Labour Day: China

 1 May is a statutory holiday in the People's Republic of China.
-It was a three-day holiday until 2008, but was only one day between 2008 and 2019, and was restored to three days after 2019.
+It was a three-day holiday until 2008, but was only one day after 2008.
 However, the actual time off is often longer than the time off in the regulations, and the extra time off is usually supplemented by another two weekends, but since the extra time is not under an official holiday, the extra days must be "made up" by working on the preceding or following weekend.
 For example, in 2013, 1 May fell on Wednesday.
-Most workplaces, including all government offices, took Monday 29 April, Tuesday 30 April, and Wednesday 1 May off.
-As the first two days were not statutory holidays they had to be "made up" by working the preceding weekend (27 and 28 April).
+Most workplaces, including all government offices, took 29 April (Monday) to 1 May (Wednesday) as days off.
+As the first two days were not statutory holidays, they had to be "made up" by working the preceding weekend (27 and 28 April).

 Hong Kong S.A.R.

-In Hong Kong, 1 May is known as Labour Day and has been considered a public holiday since 1999.
+Labour Day, observed 1 May, has been considered a public holiday in Hong Kong since 1999.

+India

+The first Labour Day was celebrated in India on 1 May 1923, in Chennai (then known as Madras), organised by the Labour Kisan Party of Hindustan.